kuharan/Lambda-Layers/README.md

 ![Hits](https://hitcounter.pythonanywhere.com/count/tag.svg?url=https%3A%2F%2Fgithub.com%2Fkuharan%2FLambda-Layers)

-A collection of AWS lambda layers for python
+A collection of AWS lambda layers for python.
+Looking for other developers and community contributers for building layers for other python versions.

 | Sl No. | Package        | Python Version | Source                                   | Link                                                                                                                        |
 |--------|----------------|----------------|------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------|